-When touching the TURN setting area or moving the cursor to the TURN setting area, the TURN mode can be set in the menu on the right.
+When touching the Turn setting area or moving the cursor to the Turn setting area, the Turn mode can be set in the menu on the right.

-ST2840X test TURN can choose the following 8 modes:
+Turn can choose the following 8 modes:

-- TURN\v = primary standard value \ secondary voltage/ primary voltage.
-This mode is used test transformer turn number. - TURN = primary standard value \ secondary turn/primary turn.
+- Turn_v = primary standard value × secondary voltage / primary voltage This mode is used to measure the transformer turn number. - Turn = primary standard value × secondary turn/primary turn

 When the primary inductance is small, using this mode can test the turn number more accurately.
-But when measuring magnetic core with high magnetic conductivity the data will be unstable in this mode due to the polarized magnetic core. - VOLT = primary test voltage \ secondary voltage / primary voltage - Vs:Vp = secondary voltage / primary voltage - Ns:Np = secondary turn / primary turn - TURN\L = inductance ratio mode - Np:Ns = primary turn / secondary turn - Lp:Ls = primary inductance / secondary inductance
+But when measuring magnetic core with high magnetic conductivity the data will be unstable in this mode due to the polarized magnetic core. - Volt = primary test voltage × secondary voltage / primary voltage - Vs:Vp = secondary voltage / primary voltage - Ns:Np = secondary turn / primary turn - Turn_L = inductance ratio mode - Np:Ns = primary turn / secondary turn - Lp:Ls = primary inductance / secondary inductance